kiki-i/libpico/README.md

 ### Step by Step

-Clone the libpico repository from GitHub, including submodule ([RXS-Parsing-Core](https://github.com/wifisensing/RXS-Parsing-Core)) the project depends on:
+1. Clone the libpico repository from GitHub, including submodule ([RXS-Parsing-Core](https://github.com/wifisensing/RXS-Parsing-Core)) the project depends on:

 ```
 git clone --recurse-submodules https://github.com/kiki-i/libpico.git
 ```

-Change the current directory to `libpico` and creates a new `build` folder for out-of-source builds:
+2. Change the current directory to `libpico` and creates a new `build` folder for builds:

 ```
 cd libpico && mkdir build
 ```

-Go into the `build` directory and generate Ninja build files using CMake:
+3. Go into the `build` directory and generate Ninja build files using CMake:

 ```
 cd build && cmake -G Ninja -DCMAKE_BUILD_TYPE=Release ..
 ```

-Build the project using Ninja:
+4. Build the project using Ninja:

 ```
 ninja